-If you’re an LLC with a single owner or sole proprietor, doing your own taxes is actually much simpler than you might expect.
-You don’t have to worry about a corporate tax return or any W-2’s for employees (assuming that any assistants or freelancers that you use are paid as independent contractors).
+If you’re a single-owner LLC or sole proprietor, doing your own taxes is actually much simpler than you might expect.
+You don’t have to worry about a corporate tax return or any W-2s for employees (assuming that any assistants or freelancers that you use are paid as independent contractors).

 Find a professional easily by browsing the HoneyBook Pros.
 Our accountants are vetted and experienced in supporting small business owners with their finances.
 If taxes feel too daunting, you can work with a HoneyBook Pro who specializes in tax filing.